The Fine Art of Pishing

 Does pishing work?

 Surprisingly, pishing really does work, though not everywhere.
 As any North American birder will tell you, pishing works amazingly well over most of the continent.
-Charlie, a far more proficient pisher than I, has had curious chickadees land on his head looking for the source of the noise on a number of occasions.
-Pishing also works well in northern Europe but isn’t as successful in the Tropics.
-While some adepts may have enticed normally furtive antbirds to hop right onto their hiking boots as they stood and pished in the jungle, Charlie has had very little luck with pishing in the forests of Brazil or Venezuala, or Kenya or Nigeria.
+More proficient pishers than I can coax curious chickadees to land on their heads.
+Pishing also works well in northern Europe but isn’t always as successful in the Tropics.
+While some adepts may have enticed normally furtive antbirds to hop right onto their hiking boots as they stood and pished in the jungle, our field correspondents have had little luck with pishing in the forests of Brazil or Venezuala, or Kenya or Nigeria.

 The amazing thing about pishing is that when it works, it appears akin to magic; a barren tree can appear to suddenly fruit with tiny songbirds scrambling to spot the source of the sibilant swooshing!